hpi-swa-lab/SqueakByExample-english/README.md

 The PDF of the book is built via GitHub Actions on each commit, which includes the execution of internal tests, the check of TEX-inlined `@TEST` assertions, and the generation of screenshots that are described by figure scripts.
 Two PDFs are created, one for the latest Squeak release and one for the current Trunk version.

+You can download the latest version of the book from the [Releases page](https://github.com/hpi-swa-lab/SqueakByExample-english/releases).

 The usual workflow to **add a scripted screenshot to the book** is as follows:

-1. Open the relevant tex file and insert the following snipped before the `\figure` definition:
+1. Open the relevant `.tex` file and insert the following snipped before the `\figure` definition:

    ```tex
    \begin{ExecuteSmalltalkScript}